glpi-project/docdev/source/devapi/mainobjects.rst

 CommonDevice
 ^^^^^^^^^^^^

 This class factorizes common requirements on devices.
 It inherits from `CommonDropdown`_.
-The class is in the ``src/CommonDevice.php`` file.

 It will help you to: